Could hyper-specialist shops save our high street?

 Like many things – transport, education, eating out – our mainland European cousins seem to have it figured out while we’re left floundering.
 Specialist shops are commonplace in Berlin and Madrid.
 Retailers sell one niche product and one niche product only.
 Whether it’s a shop entirely dedicated to ants or a paradise for button collectors, these stores work.
 Who better to buy a product off than someone who is utterly obsessed with it?

 It’s true that hyper-specialist stores in Berlin may well be an accidental product of a turbulent past, but they could hold the key to the future of our high street?
-The Cold War meant that businesses with more than 10 employees were nationalised, so the only way small retailers could thrive was to stock particular products that department stores didn’t.
+The Cold War meant that businesses with more than 10 employees were nationalised.
+The only way small retailers could thrive was to stock particular products that department stores didn’t.
 But the Cold War ended in 1991 and these shops are still going strong – so what does that tell you?

 A hotel specifically for… plants?